Skip to nav Skip to content

 Facebook Twitter LinkedIn Email

-1. US/Canadian/ACGME-I Residency pathway- Candidates are eligible for this pathway if they have completed internal medicine training in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) (Updated in 2022) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada.
+1. US/Canadian/ACGME-I Residency pathway- Candidates are eligible for this pathway if they have completed internal medicine training in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada.

-Please see the ACGME Infectious Diseases Common Program Requirements for additional details (see section III)
+Please see the ACGME Infectious Diseases Common Program Requirements for additional details (see section III).

 Note that as of the drafting of this document, ABIM may not recognize ACGME-I training for board certification.